alexch/codelikethis/public/lessons/javascript/scope.md

 # Scope is a One-Way Mirror

+![An example of a one way mirror metaphor for scope](../../images/one-way-mirror.gif)

 > Scope is a one-way mirror, inner scopes can see out, but outer scopes cannot see in.

-![An example of a one way mirror metaphor for scope](../../images/one-way-mirror.gif)

-> Mr. Bean, within the interrogation room scope, cannot see the detectives in the observation room scope.
+The interrogation room scope, cannot see the detectives in the observation room scope.

 # Block Scope